Aldemerian/Raspberry-Tablet/README.md

 # Raspberry-Tablet
-A full functional tablet on the basis of the Raspberry Pi.
+A fully functional tablet on the basis of the Raspberry Pi.